-What’s even better, admission to Alice Holt is free, apart from parking.
+What’s even better, admission to Alice Holt is free.
+Parking charges do apply.

 Wild Wood Adventure

 Wild Wood Adventure is a tree-top adventure course in Stoke Park, Guildford.
-Children from the age of 6 can have fun orienteering themselves around the obstacles in the trees.
+Children from the age of six can have fun navigating the obstacles in the trees.
 They will have to cross bridges, climb cargo nets and fly through the sky on a zip wire.
 And it’s not just for kids – adults can join the fun too!

 Virginia Water Lake

 Frimley Lodge Park

 Frimley Lodge has facilities for all the family, including 2 playgrounds, one of which has just had a major refurbishment.
-Other attractions include the pitch and putt, a trim trail and plenty of areas for picnics and barbeques.
+Other family facilities at Frimley Park include the pitch and putt, a trim trail and plenty of areas for picnics and barbeques.

 For toddlers, one of the best things to do at Frimley Lodge Park is ride on the steam railway.
 The miniature railway runs on the first Sunday of every month and at special events, you can even take your teddy!

 Formerly King Henry VIII’s hunting ground, Bushy Park is now a fantastic place to take kids.
 This royal park is located directly opposite Hampton Court Palace in Molesey and an ideal attraction if you’re visiting the Tudor castle.

 As well as a large playground, with a giant sandpit, Bushy Park is home to the decorative Woodland Gardens.
 Here you’ll find some magnificent landscaped gardens with pretty bridges and trees.
 In fact, there’s plenty of nature and wildlife at Bushy Park including over 300 deer, which roam wildly here.

 With so much to do and no admission charges, a visit to Bushy Park is definitely one of the best free things to do in Surrey with kids.

 Mr Mulligan's Pirate Golf

 Well, me-hearties, why not try some mini-golf at Mr Mulligan’s Pirate Golf in Hoebridge, Woking?
-Children can enjoy lots of pirate adventures at this 18-hole mini golf centre.
+The whole family can enjoy some swashbuckling pirate adventures at this 18-hole mini golf centre.

-The whole course is pirate-themed and there’s even a raft to pull yourself across the water.
-Expect to lose some balls, as there are lots of water features!
+The mini-golf course is pirate-themed and there’s even a raft to pull yourself across the water.
+Expect to lose some balls, as there’s plenty of water features!